isotopp/isotopp.github.io/_posts/2019-10-05-data-centers-and-energy.md

 All aspects of improved efficiency and utilisation included, cloud hardware often is 3x (or more) efficient than a traditional data center.

+**EDIT:** A longer article by [Jessie Frazelle](https://twitter.com/jessfraz/status/1232847716964716544) on Data Center Energy use: [Power to the People](https://blog.jessfraz.com/post/power-to-the-people/).

+**EDIT:** A study by Masanet, Koomey et al, [Recalibrating global data center energy-use estimates](https://science.sciencemag.org/content/367/6481/984).
+The [TL;DR is](https://twitter.com/jgkoomey/status/1233113568934907904): »We find that computing output from data centers went up six fold from 2010 to 2018 but electricity use only went up 6%.«

 ## Summary

 Compared to technology from 10 years ago, in the data center we